-Women’s March Chicago (WMC) has announced plans for a March to the Polls on Oct.
+Women’s March Chicago (WMC) will hold a March to the Polls on Oct.
 13 as a follow-up to January’s demonstration and a celebration of first-time voters.

 Photo from the January 2018 Women’s March by Katelyn Metzger.